Ilse Fuskova

-Ilse Fusková Kornreich (Buenos Aires, 11 June 1929) is an Argentine activist, lesbian-feminist, and journalist.
+Ilse Fusková Kornreich (11 June 1929 – 27 June 2024) was an Argentine activist, lesbian-feminist, and journalist.

 Fuskova was the first woman who came out and openly declared that she was a lesbian on Argentine television.
-This occurred in 1991, when TV host Mirtha Legrand invited Fuskova to participate in one of her televised lunches.
-It was said to be the most watched show of the year.
-Fuskova was married; she has three children.
+This occurred in 1991 when TV host Mirtha Legrand invited Fuskova to participate in one of her televised lunches.
+It was said to be the most-watched show of the year.
+Fuskova was married and had three children.

 In 1984, she separated and in the following year, began a lesbian-feminist movement.
 She was co-editor of Cuadernos de Existencia Lesbiana (Journal of the Lesbian Existence) with Adriana Carrasco, the first issue released 8 March 1987.
 In the 1990s, she joined Gays por los Derechos Civiles (Gays for Civil Rights) with Carlos Jáuregui.
-She was instrumental in the organizing lesbian, gay and the first trans activists to develop the first Marcha del Orgullo LGBT de Buenos Aires (Lesbian-Gay Pride Parade), June 1992.
+She was instrumental in organizing lesbian, gay, and the first trans activists to develop the first Marcha del Orgullo LGBT de Buenos Aires (Lesbian-Gay Pride Parade) in June 1992.
 For 20 years, she was in a relationship with Claudina Marek, who is also active in lesbian activism.
 Together, they published in 1994, a conversation with Silvia Schmid, the book Amor de mujeres.
 El lesbianismo en la Argentina, hoy (Love of women.
 Lesbianism in Argentina, today). " Fuskova was honored at the "Primer Encuentro Nacional de Mujeres Lesbianas y Bisexuales de Rosario" (First National Women's Lesbian and Bisexual of Rosario) in 2008.

-In recent years, she also focuses on environmentalism and is in a relationship with a gay man.
+In later years, she focused on environmentalism and was in a relationship with a gay man.
 In 2015, she was declared Citizen of the City of Buenos Aires by the Buenos Aires Legislature.
+Fuskova died on 27 June 2024, at the age of 95.